-The Library's 3D printing service supports individual and small-group exploration of this evolving technology as opposed to larger-scale patient care and research endeavors.
-The library is currently providing 3D printing service at no charge to affiliates of NYU.
+The Library's 3D Printing Service supports individual and small-group exploration of this evolving technology.
+We offer assistance with design prototyping (using our Ultimaker-branded 3D printers) as well as research and consultancy services.
+The Library is currently providing 3D printing at no charge to affiliates of NYU.

-Please submit questions related to 3D printing and requests using this form.
-We will contact you to discuss any issues or concerns about your proposed print within 1-2 business days, as well as discuss your timeframe, color options, etc. We will also give you a projected time frame for when the print would be available.
+Please submit questions related to 3D printing and requests to have something printed using this form.
+The 3D Printing Service Team will contact you to discuss any issues or concerns about your proposed print within 1 business day, as well as discuss your timeframe and color options.
+We will also give you a projected time frame completion.

 Common QuestionsWhat is the turnaround time for a print request?